If you’ve been following this blog, you know that we often tout the advantages of having a Roth IRA.

 The process of making a QCD may vary by custodian.
 Most custodians require you to complete a form or call to request the QCD.
 Typically, once the money is withdrawn from your IRA, the custodian sends the check directly to the charity on your behalf.
 Under no circumstances should the QCD check be made payable to you.
 Even if you then send the proceeds to your charity of choice, it’s no longer considered a QCD.

 As is the case for taking RMDs, it’s best not to wait until close to year end to make a QCD.
 If the charity does not cash your QCD check until after year end, it won’t count towards satisfying that year’s RMD.

 If minimizing your tax implications and fulfilling your RMD while supporting your favorite causes sounds almost too good to be true, it definitely isn’t!
 Intrigued?
-Start by requesting a FREE Results In Advance Planning evaluation today to see how we can help your retirement plan.
+Start by requesting a complimentary, no obligation conversation with one of our financial advisors today to see how we may be able help your retirement plan.